EtherealEmil/UsualScrap/README.md

 <details>
 <summary>Capsules</summary>

-High value, Weighs 16, Spawns anywhere rarely

-Capsules will do different things depending on other in-game factors like the time of day, objects around you, or your health state for example.

-Gloomy Capsule - Charges during the evening and night, when fully charged it will randomly teleport it's holder either indoors or outdoors depending on their current location.
+Gloomy Capsule - Charges during the evening and night, when fully charged it will randomly teleport it's holder either indoors or outdoors depending on their current location

-Frigid Capsule - Charges during the evening and night, when fully charged it sends out waves of snow that will apply stacks of slowness to nearby players.
+Frigid Capsule - Charges during the evening and night, when fully charged it sends out waves of snow that will apply stacks of slowness to all nearby players

-Sacrifical Capsule - ...
+Sacrifical Capsule - Drains health from all nearby players, WIP

-Noxious capsule - Charges during the dawn and noon, when fully charged nox gas begins to seep out damaging all players nearby rapidly.
+Noxious capsule - Charges during the dawn and noon, when fully charged nox gas begins to seep out damaging all players nearby rapidly, WIP
 </details>

 <details>
 <summary>Crowbar</summary>

-Average value, Weighs 6.5, Spawns anywhere uncommonly

-The Crowbar is a melee weapon that does normal damage and can open locked and unlocked doors by hitting them 3 times.
+The Crowbar is a melee weapon that does average damage and can unlock locked doors by smacking the door 3 times

 </details>

 <details>
 <summary>Padlock</summary>

-Low Value, Weighs 1, Spawns anywhere uncommonly

 The Padlock locks doors open or closed, nothing more.